notion-enhancer/notion-enhancer.github.io/getting-started/installation.md

 > in your file manager may be necessary).

 > **Warning:** though it is possible to have both vanilla Notion
-> and enhanced Notion installed at once, running both at
+> and enhanced Notion apps installed at once, they may interfere with
-> once may cause problems and should never be done.
+> each other and it is recommended against.
+Instead, consider
+> using the enhanced app and vanilla website (or vice versa).

 ## Browser Extension